||Office of Development||

 - Excellent analytical, research and time management skills

-- Familiarity with fundraising systems and strong command of MS Office Suite products
+- Familiarity with fundraising systems and strong command of MS Office Suite of products

 - Maturity, sound judgment, and ability to handle multiple tasks simultaneously in a deadline-oriented environment